Notify the right people

 Identity-related interaction becomes a trigger for additional review, escalation, or active defence through existing workflows.

-What a good integration approach looks like
+What effective integration looks like

 Meet teams where they already work instead of forcing a greenfield operating model.